Ally Bank Review: The Best Online Banking and More

 Interest on all CDs is compounded daily, and you can renew the accounts when they mature.
 With Ally’s 10-day best-rate guarantee, you can get the best rate for your balance and term if you fund your CD within 10 days of your opening date and the rate rises during that period.

-For high-yield CDs, terms range from three months to five years, at rates from 0.50% APY to 2.75% APY.
-Raise Your Rate CDs come in two- and four-year terms, with an APY of 1.75% for both terms.
+For high-yield CDs, terms range from three months to five years, at rates from 1.50% APY to APY.
+Raise Your Rate CDs come in two- and four-year terms, with an APY of for both terms.
 You can increase the rate once during the two-year term and twice during the four-year term.
-Ally also offers a No Penalty CD at rates of 1.00% APY with an 11-month term.
-Complete withdrawal of funds is available after the first six days following the date you funded your CD, and you can keep the interest earned.

 If you wondered how Ally Bank earned its GOBankingRates scores, here’s a quick breakdown:

-Ally earned high marks for its competitive annual percentage yields, which rank among the best in the business.
-It offers an APY as high as 1.00% for savings accounts and an APY of 1.75% on 12-month CDs.
+- Interest Rates: Ally earned high marks for its competitive annual percentage yields, which rank among the best in the business

-In addition to excelling at phone service and live chat, Ally Bank also scores well in terms of digital accessibility.
+- Services and Accessibility: Ally Bank also scores well in terms of digital accessibility.
 It ranked first among banks surveyed by GOBankingRates in both the quality of its mobile app and remote check deposits.
-Its app got a rating of 4.2 out of 5 on the Apple Store and 4.45 out of 5 on the Android Store.
+Its app got a rating of 4.7 on the App Store and 4.2 on Google Play

 Ally Bank vs. Competitors